Baby Feeding Options

 The word “mammal” comes from the same root word as “mammary,” lactating is part of what makes us, us!
 Just because it is natural doesn’t mean it comes naturally.
 While some find it is an easy journey, there can be a learning curve and may take a little bit to feel confident in the experience.

-The short version: lactation is the process of producing and releasing human milk.
+Lactation is the process of producing and releasing milk, something unique to all mammals.

 When you get pregnant your body goes through a series of changes that start the process of making milk.